 The counterparties involved in the securitization transaction are Servicer, Trustee / Assignee Representative, Collection Account Bank and Credit Enhancement provider.
+Risks posed by each party is analysed separately:

-- ❖ Servicer Typically, in Indian securitization market, Originator acts as a Servicer.
+- Servicer Typically, in Indian securitization market, Originator acts as a Servicer.
 The Originator Analysis also incorporates the Servicer analysis whereby CARE assesses the servicing experience and performance of the Servicer.
-CARE also takes into account the credit quality of the Servicer vis-à-vis the length of the transaction. - ❖ Trustee / Assignee Representative CARE takes into account the trustee / assignee re presentative's experience and capability to perform its duties and responsibilities. - ❖ Collection Account Bank The collection account bank should have the short term credit quality rating commensurate with the rating of PTC or Assignee Payouts.
-For e.g. If the rating or credit opinion of the PTCs or Assignee Payouts is CARE AAA (SO) or equivalent, the collection account bank should have highest short term credit quality rating. - ❖ Credit Enhancement / Liquidity Enhancement provider When the credit enhancement / liquidity enhancement is provided in the form of fixed deposit, the deposit holding bank should have short term credit quality rating commensurate with the rating of PTC or Assignee Payouts.
-For e.g. If the rating or credit opinion of the PTCs or Assignee Payouts is 'CARE AAA (SO)' or equivalent, the deposit holding bank should have highest short term credit quality rating.
-When the credit enhancement / liquidity enhancement is provided in the form of guarantee, the guarantee provider's rating should be commensurate with the rating of the PTCs / Assignee Payouts.
+CARE also takes into account the credit quality of the Servicer vis-à-vis the length of the transaction. - Trustee / Assignee Representative CARE takes into account the trustee / assignee representative's experience and capability to perform its duties and responsibilities. - Collection Account Bank The collection account bank should have the short term credit quality rating commensurate with the rating of PTC or Assignee Payouts.
+For e.g. If the rating or credit opinion of the PTCs or Assignee Payouts is CARE AAA (SO) or equivalent, the collection account bank should have highest short term credit quality rating. - Credit Enhancement / Liquidity Enhancement provider When the credit enhancement / liquidity enhancement is provided in the form of fixed deposit, the deposit holding bank should have short term credit quality rating commensurate with the rating of PTC or Assignee Payouts.
+Likewise, when the credit enhancement / liquidity enhancement is provided in the form of guarantee, the guarantee provider's rating should be commensurate with the rating of the PTCs / Assignee Payouts.

-Eligibility for the credit and / or liquidity enhancement in the form of guarantee:
+Eligibility for the credit and / or liquidity enhancement in the form of guarantee\:

 The credit and / or liquidity enhancement can be in the form of corporate undertaking / bank guarantee.
-As per CARE's criteria, where the PTC / Assignee Payouts are rated 'CARE AAA(SO)' or equivalent, the guarantee can be provided by

-- a) Any entity rated 'CARE AAA' or - b) Any Scheduled Commercial Bank (SCB) which is rated CARE AAA(FD) on fixed deposit programme or 'CARE AA' or CARE AA+' on Lower Tier II Bonds.
+As per CARE's criteria, where the PTC / Assignee Payouts are rated 'CARE AAA(SO)' or equivalent, the guarantee can be provided by a) Any entity rated 'CARE AAA' or b) Any Scheduled Commercial Bank (SCB) which is rated CARE AAA(FD) on fixed deposit programme or 'CARE AA' or CARE AA+' on Lower Tier II Bonds.
 In such cases, the guarantee must be necessarily provided with the rating based trigger that whenever CARE's credit rating on the bank's Lower Tier II Bonds falls below 'CARE AA', the same must be replaced by another eligible guarantor or the credit-cum-liquidity enhancement must be substituted in the form of a Fixed Deposit within a period of 30 days.